Gluten-free Dairy-free Chicken Pot Pie Soup

 A perfect healthy chicken pot pie soup that is creamy, cozy, comforting, hearty, and very satisfying; this soup is gluten-free, dairy-free, nut-free, low-carb, and whole30-friendly.
 Serve this chicken pot pie soup with biscuits as we did, or crackers if you wish.
 On the other hand, you can decide to enjoy this wholesome soup by itself!
 That’s probably the best thing to do (for real)!
 If you are ready to learn how to make homemade whole30-friendly chicken pot pie soup, welcome!This easy-to-make heart-healthy chicken pot pie soup will keep you satisfied and wanting more at the same time!
 Creamy, gluten-free, dairy-free, nut-free, and whole30!
 Click To Tweet

-Why my Family Loves this Healthy Chicken Pot Pie Soup.
+Why my Family Loves this Gluten-free Chicken Pot Pie Soup.

 First of all, I want to gladly report that this is now my family’s fav soup recipe, aside from this mango chicken coconut curry (of course).
 My kids seriously love this pot pie soup; so excited its kids-friendly.
 There are many reasons our family loves this gluten-free and dairy-free chicken pot pie soup!